samcook/RedLock.net/README.md

 var retry = TimeSpan.FromSeconds(1);

-// blocks until acquired or 'wait' timeout using (var redLock = await redlockFactory.CreateLockAsync(resource, expiry, wait, retry)) // there are also non async Create() methods
+// blocks until acquired or 'wait' timeout await using (var redLock = await redlockFactory.CreateLockAsync(resource, expiry, wait, retry)) // there are also non async Create() methods
 {
 	// make sure we got the lock
 	if (redLock.IsAcquired)